INSH 6406 Analyzing Complex Digitized Data

 Instructor

 This course is specifically designed as an introductory course in probability and statistics, tailored to meet the needs of graduate students in the College of Social Sciences and Humanities (CSSH).
 The primary goal of this course is to provide students with a strong foundation in regression and generalized linear models, which will be extensively examined in INSH 7500 or an equivalent advanced statistics course.
 To achieve this objective, the course will cover a broad range of topics: the fundamental concepts of probability theory, the properties of random variables, asymptotic approximations, statistical estimators, hypothesis testing, and causal inference.
-In order to provide hands-on experience and practical skills, the course will incorporate statistical computing using R. Students will have the opportunity to gain proficiency in utilizing R as a statistical tool, enabling them to manipulate, analyze, and visualize data effectively.
+In order to provide hands-on experience and practical skills, the course will incorporate statistical computing using Excel.
+Students will have the opportunity to gain proficiency, enabling them to manipulate, analyze, and visualize data effectively.

 POLS 2400 Quantitative Techniques